morgante/contract/README.md

+**As of September 25, 2017 this contract is temporarily spended while I work to refine my Q4 OKRs and mechanisms.**

 # Personal Contract

 This is a personal contract between Morgante Pell ("I" or "me") and the world ("Life").
 It is not legally enforcable, but includes built-in accountability mechanisms.